 History courses for 2022

-At Bristol we offer you the opportunity to develop and extend your interests through varied teaching formats, and through access to a large and diverse choice of units that draw directly from our research interests.
+At Bristol we use varied teaching formats and offer a large and diverse choice of units that draw directly from our research interests.
 All our units include an element of small-group teaching, either as the main focus of study or in support of lectures.

 Our students secure graduate careers in a wide range of fields, including law, journalism, the media, marketing, finance, government and teaching, as well as going on to postgraduate study.